VictoryMa8/VictoryMa8/README.md

 Personal Email: victoryma23@gmail.com

-In my free time, I enjoy working out, cooking, and playing video games such as Minecraft.
+In my free time, I enjoy working out, cooking, and playing video games such as Minecraft and Civilization.

 <!---
 VictoryMa8/VictoryMa8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.